 But if you subscribe to the Proton VPN Free plan, then upgrade to the Plus plan you get 5 payment options: PayPal, credit/debit cards, Bitcoin, cash, or bank transfers.
-It isn't a major problem, but you need to be sure to start with the Free plan then upgrade if you want the greatest range of payment options.
+It isn't a major problem, but you need to be sure to start with the Free plan and then upgrade if you want the greatest range of payment options.

 Proton VPN refund policy

-Proton VPN also offers a 30-day money back guarantee.
-But, this is not a 100% money back guarantee.
-Their Terms and Conditions state that, “You may cancel your account with a refund for any unused portion of the service period within 30 days of the initial purchase.”
+Proton VPN also offers a 30-day money-back guarantee.
+But, this is not a 100% money-back guarantee.
+Their Terms and Conditions state that “You may cancel your account with a refund for any unused portion of the service period within 30 days of the initial purchase.”
 In other words, you get a pro-rated amount of the payment you made.